Dahk/couchdb_benchmark/README.md

  - CPU: 2x vCPU
  - RAM: 4GB
  - Bandwidth: 1Gbps
- - OS: Ubuntu Linux 18.04 LTS Bionic Beaver Minimal Install (64 bit) Both server and functions shared the same region (London).
+ - OS: Ubuntu Linux 18.04 LTS Bionic Beaver Minimal Install (64 bit)\
+Both server and functions shared the same region (London).

 ### Observations:

-In this test we use document sizes of 250 bytes to test overhead limits or even the update of a (small) state.\
+In this test we use document sizes of 250 bytes to test overhead limits or even simulate a (small) state update.\
-Many graphs show unstability in the server and that might be because it is very small in terms of resources, but it serves for comparisons with other services.
+Many graphs show unstability in the server and that might be because it is very small in terms of resources, but it serves well enough for comparisons with other services.

 We can conclude that the average throughput settles at around 1200 writes per